mindspore-ai/docs/tutorials/source_en/parallel/distributed_gradient_accumulation.md

 `mindspore.parallel.GradAccumulation(network, micro_size)`: Wrap the network with a finer-grained MicroBatch. `micro_size` is the size of the MicroBatch.

+> - Under grad accumulation situation, suggests to use lazy_inline decorator to reduce compile time, and only support to set the lazy_inline decorator to the outermost cell.

 ## Operation Practice

 The following is an illustration of the gradient accumulation operation using Ascend or GPU stand-alone 8-card as an example: